KauzClay/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/construct-with-cli.hbs.md

 The `tanzu supplychain init` command creates:

-- `config.yaml` file that contains the information about the group name, and the description of the Supplychain group.
+- `config.yaml` file that contains the information about the group name, and the description of the SupplyChain group.
 - `supplychains`, `components`, `pipelines`, and `tasks` directories which are auto-populated by the authoring wizard later in this tutorial.
 - `Makefile` which has the targets to install or uninstall the SupplyChain and related dependencies on any Build or Full profile clusters.
-- `README.md` file which has instructions on how to use the targets in the `Makefile`.
+- `README.md` file which has instructions for how to use the targets in the `Makefile`.

 > **Important** After being set up with the designated `group`, the local directory becomes a hub
 > for shipping one or more `SupplyChains`.
 Within this local directory, every `SupplyChain` shares